adiouane/Kubernetes/README.md

 Container Registry (GitLab Registry)
 Kubernetes Management (K3d)
 GitOps (Argo CD)# Kubernetes
-# Kubernetes
+___
-Full Tutorial: Setting Up GitLab Locally, Connecting It with ArgoCD, and Testing with a Website Running on Docker
+# Full Tutorial: Setting Up GitLab Locally, Connecting It with ArgoCD, and Testing with a Website Running on Docker

 This tutorial provides a step-by-step guide to: